This article discusses five reasons why every crypto investor needs a second residency.

 Now, this is not an article for the crypto-anarchists who plan on keeping everything offline and living in their basement.
 But, if you are looking to take your cryptos and have them on the exchange, turn them into other kinds of wealth, buy real estate, and facilitate other investments, governments are stepping up enforcement on taxes.

-You’ve seen what happened with CoinDesk and the IRS where there’s a lot more information sharing going on – that has been a global trend for years in the offshore industry as a whole.
+You’ve seen what happened with CoinDesk and the IRS, where there’s a lot more information sharing going on – that has been a global trend for years in the offshore industry as a whole.
 There is simply more information sharing as governments have become much more aggressive against banks and many other institutions.

 So, it is no surprise that we are seeing more and more regulation with many of these exchanges.

-So, again, for US citizens, if you are trading or earning capital gains, it doesn’t matter where in the world you live, you are going to pay tax on those profits as a US citizen.
+For US citizens, if you are trading or earning capital gains, it doesn’t matter where in the world you live, you are going to pay tax on those profits as a US citizen.

 Unfortunately, the only real option available to US citizens who want to eliminate this taxation is to give up their US citizenship.
-Having one of the best second passports for crypto investors gives you the option to renounce and “go where you’re treated best”, to a country where they don’t tax you.
+Having one of the best second passports for crypto investors gives you the option to renounce and “go where you’re treated best” to a country where they don’t tax you.

 You can both live in and be a citizen of a country where they’re not going to tax your trading activities at the new crazy rates or tax you on capital gains when you sell your cryptocurrencies.